megacodist/algodraft/AlgoDraft/Pending Revisions.md

 # Downcasing

 One of the use cases of `IS A/AN` operator mentioned in AlgoDraft is downcasing.
 Please explain it more.

+# `Function` Type and Function Statement

+Function signature of a function statement and generic part of `Function` type are not completely match each other.
+Is this a bad design choice?

 # Index Basic Type